McDonnell Douglas DC-10: Design

-The DC-10 is a low-wing cantilever monoplane, powered by three turbofan engines.
-Two engines are mounted on pylons that attach to the bottom of the wings, while the third engine is encased in a protective banjo-shaped structure that is mounted on the top of the rear fuselage.
-The vertical stabilizer, with its two-segment rudder, is mounted on top of the tail engine banjo.
-The horizontal stabilizer with its four-segment elevator is attached to the sides of the rear fuselage in the conventional manner.
-The airliner has a retractable tricycle landing gear.
-To enable higher gross weights, the later −30 and −40 series have an additional two-wheel main landing gear, which retracts into the center of the fuselage.
+The DC-10 is a trijet, being powered by three turbofan engines.
+Two of these engines are mounted on pylons that attach to the bottom of the wings, while the third engine is encased in a protective banjo-shaped structure that is mounted on the top of the rear fuselage.
+In comparison to the first generation of jetliners, these engines generated less noise and were usually smoke-free.
+The engines are equipped with thrust reversers which reduce the distance required when landing.
+Despite being considerably larger, the landing speed of the DC-10 was comparable to that of the contemporary Boeing 727.

+The primary flight controls of the DC-10 consist of inboard and outboard ailerons, two-section elevators, and a two-section rudder; the secondary flight controls comprise leading edge slats, spoilers, and a dual-rate movable horizontal stabilizer.
+The vertical stabilizer with the rudder is mounted on top of the tail engine banjo while the horizontal stabilizer with its four-segment elevator is attached to the sides of the rear fuselage conventionally.
+The DC-10 is equipped with retractable tricycle landing gear.
+To enable higher gross weights, the later –30 and –40 series have an additional two-wheel main landing gear, which retracts into the center of the fuselage.